 Etiquette 1.
 Act with class.
 2. Check emotions before responding to bystanders and especially cars.
 Consider the next cyclist and how your behavior will affect how they are treated.
 This is a matter of life and death.
 3. Take a moment to enjoy the unique out & back experience by cheering for your fellow savages and taunting your friends.
 Whether an across the road rolling high five or a road side hangout it's cool to be out there both solo and all in it together.

 Understandings Understand that, at it's essence, unsupported is without ALL assistance.
 This should be the aim.
 1. Support allowed from commercial businesses open to the general public.
 It's good to support these local businesses.
 Tip well.
 2. Support allowed from friends, family and dot watchers via encouragement and cheers.
-2. Race to protect yourself and the future of all unsupported races.
+2. Race to protect yourself and honor all unsupported races.
 3. Racers alone are responsible for their safety.
 5. Racers alone are responsible for communicating with their people.
 6. GPS trackers must always be on and tracking...this is how we race.
 Bring back up lithium ion batteries.
 Online GPS tracking is not intended to ensure rider safety.
 It is for racing, validation of course compliance and entertainment.
-If bad luck strikes and your tracker breaks or is lost... you are no longer racing the other racers and will not be ranked within the finishing order.
-However... keep receipts, photos and data to verify course completion and finishing time.
-Providing this proof will guarantee that you and your time are included as a proper finisher in the results.
-7. Racers are responsible to self report, in writing, violations to the expected NSBR behavior.
+If bad luck strikes and your tracker breaks or is lost... you are no longer competing fairly with the other racers and will not be included within the ranked finishing order.
+However... keep photos, receipts and/ or data to verify course completion and finishing time.
+Providing this proof will guarantee that you and your time are included as a honorable finisher in the overall results.
+7. Racers are responsible to self report, in writing, unintentional violations to the expected NSBR behavior.
 Reporting must be done within 72 hours of finishing and include a timeline of the incident.
-Racers who self report are only subject to a honorable replacement within the finishing order if the time penalty dictates it.
-Racers who fail to report will be subject to replacement within the finishing order, asterisked time *, disqualification and/ or denied entries to future NSBR's.
-Racers finishing in a contrived tie will be asterisked, replaced within the finishing order and denied future NSBR entries.
+Racers who self report are only subject to a replacement within the finishing order if the time penalty dictates it relative to their proximity to other racers.
+Racers who fail to report will be subject to disqualification and denied entries to future NSBR's.
+Racers finishing in a contrived tie will be not be included in the ranked finishing order, will be included as honorary finishers and will be denied future NSBR entries.

 Unsupported Rules 1.
 Complete the full route, out & back, under your own power.
-2. No material or physical support, no private intelligence, no professional coach communication.
+2. No material or physical support, no private intelligence, no accepting handouts from "trail angels", no professional coach communication.
 3. No drafting.
 EXCEPT for safety as described below in Pairs.
 4. No caches.
 No dropping off of anything while traveling North with the intent to be picked up again on the return South.
 No unloading of anything onto Dot watchers with the intent to be regained after the race.

-Unplanned support from other racers is OK because we are looking out for each other.
+Unplanned support from other racers because we are looking out for each other.
 Offer knowledge, tool, then supply before lending a hand.

 Motorized hitchhiking.
 Just get yourself back to where you abandoned unsupported before you move forward again as a legit racer.
 Keep your tracker on and spend your time sitting in the car figuring on how to not let it happen again.
 Report in writing.